In This Article

 Interestingly, I received significantly different ethnicity estimates.

-Another difference: MyHeritage reported 7% Eastern European ancestry, while 23andMe did not report any ancestry results from that region.
+Another difference: MyHeritage DNA reported 7% Eastern European ancestry, while 23andMe did not report any ancestry results from that region.

-The MyHeritage website states that “although the result of sophisticated algorithms based on large amounts of data, is still an estimate.”
-They also say that due to some ethnicities being genetically very similar they are hard to tell apart, and “mistakes do happen.”
-Also, false positives can occur, especially if your Ethnicity Estimate is a very low percentage.
+They also say that due to some ethnicities being genetically very similar, they are hard to tell apart, and โmistakes do happen.โ Also, false positives can occur, especially if your Ethnicity Estimate is very low.

 For example, I come from a genetic group that lived in England, Scotland, and Ireland and eventually spread to Canada, Australia, the United States, and New Zealand.
 On the map, I could scroll along a timeline at the bottom to see where this group lived at different periods in time.